 - 1) Summary of Pupils Being Reported by Another District: Funding Duplicates - Do submit documentation to the School Auditing Office for these students. - If you do not submit documentation, your district will likely lose funding. - 2) Summary of Pupils Being Reported by Another District: PAI Duplicates - Do not submit documentation to the School Auditing Office for these students. - Student has been reported by a BOCES with an 01-08 Pupil Attendance Information (PAI) code and by a district with an 01-08 code.
-You may want to change the student PAI code to 31 or 33.
+District PAI code of 31 or 33 may be appropriate.